SchulteMarkus/docker-compose-rule-spark-demo/README.md

 Docker), using your build-tool [Apache Maven](https://maven.apache.org/) and your test-framework [JUnit](http://junit.org/).
 You are using [Git](https://git-scm.com/).

-This testing shall be capable of multiple builds at the same time.
+This testing shall be capable of parallel builds (on different git-branches) at the same time.
 You want to test exact the git-commit-id you are working on, or your CI-system has checked out.
-Parallel builds on different branches shall be possible.

 ## Demo setup